America has an overspending problem, and you likely have an overspending problem. Let those words sink in.

 Not Tracking Your Everyday Spending

-Most people manage their money passively.
-This means that they don’t really pay attention or actively track how they spend.
+You may manage your money passively.
+This means that you don’t pay attention or actively track how you spend.

 At the end of every month, they think to themselves, “Wow, I thought I had more money than this.”
-For a lot of people, life gets in the way.
-Running the kids to and from activities and other commitments mean you have very little time to do anything else.
+Life gets in the way.
+Running the kids to and from activities and other commitments mean you have little time to do anything else.

 However, not tracking your spending inevitably results in you not realizing how much you are spending or how little you are saving.
 You might not even be tracking your spending because you are afraid to see the damage.